India leads surge in Covid-19 infections across the globe

 In South Korea, officials are bracing themselves for more new cases as people increase interactions and make plans for major holidays this month.

-It saw a fourth straight day of new infections in the 600s on Sunday, with nearly half from outside the greater Seoul area, suggesting that the virus has been spreading across the country.
+It saw a fourth straight day of new infections in the 600s yesterday, with nearly half from outside the greater Seoul area, suggesting that the virus has been spreading across the country.
 It has extended social distancing rules by another three weeks until May 23.

 Beyond Asia, fresh waves of Covid-19 infections have also shaken countries in the Americas.